Santandersecurityresearch/DrHeader/CONTRIBUTING.md

 ## Pull Request Guidelines

-Before you submit a pull request, please ensure that:
+When submitting a pull request, please ensure that:

 1. You submit it to 'develop' branch and there's no conflicts.
-2. You check all tests are passing or have created new tests if change not covered in current test suite.
+2. You check all tests are passing and have created new ones if change not covered in current test suite.
-3. Documentation is updated in `README.md` if functionality has been added or modified.
+3. You update `README.md` if functionality has been added or modified.
 If you are creating new classes or methods, please use docstring to document the code.
+4. You update `RULES.md` when extending or modifying the way rules can be used, adding documentation and examples for the new/modified feature.
-4. The pull request should work for Python >= 3.7
+5. Code works for Python >= 3.7
+6. Once PR is submitted, workflow steps are successful (e.g.: Flake8, Bandit, Safety, etc.)